BaronaGroup/health-checker/README.md

 primarily for use in Barona Technologies node.js code bases, with the intent of providing consistent output regardless of application.

+## Compatibility

+The health checker itself is known to be compatible with node versions 4.5.0 - 7.10.0.

+Tests require node 7+, since they rely on async function being natively supported.

 ## Installation

 Start with something along the lines of